 The Reason Depositions Are Part of Your Family’s Wrongful Death Case

 When your family seeks financial compensation after the unexpected loss of a loved one in an accident caused by someone else’s negligence, your case is likely to be settled without going to court.
-Sometimes, though, your case must go to court for resolution.
+Sometimes, though, your case must go to court to achieve a fair settlement.

 When that happens, you could be deposed as part of the discovery process.
 If you are, your lawyer will prepare you for the deposition process and will accompany you to the proceedings.